Skip Navigation

 • Your membership summary, with a link to manage your account.

-• Status updates confirming payments, notifying you when you get matched or switch therapists, etc.
+• Status updates confirming payments, notifying you when you get matched or switch therapists, and so on.

 • Live session appointment reminders.